 The following is a history timeline of our lawsuit of 3 Mules v.
 California Highway Patrol (CHP) from point of arrest to present date and will be kept up to date to inform all those interested in the progress of this case.
-Below are blog post links for further details.
+Click on the date to read further details.

 CHP dash cam shot of 3 Mules walking along Naciemento Lake Road prior to their arrest on January 23, 2020.